Our Retail Theft Defense Attorneys Represent Defendants in Allentown, Bethlehem & Easton and throughout the Greater Lehigh Valley

 to subsection (b).

-A criminal case begins with the filing of the charging paperwork in the District Court.
+A retail theft case begins with the filing of the charging paperwork in the District Court.
 The District Court serves as the gatekeeper for the Court or Common Pleas and generally does not decide guilt or innocence nor does it impose sentences in Misdemeanor and Felony cases.

-If the charges are felonies, M1 charges, domestic violence related misdemeanors or misdemeanors observed by a law enforcement officer, the Magisterial District Judge (MDJ) will issue an arrest warrant.
-For all other charges the MDJ will merely mail a summons to appear for a preliminary hearing or summary trial.
+If the shoplifting charges are felonies, M1 charges or misdemeanors observed by a law enforcement officer, the Magisterial District Judge (MDJ) will issue an arrest warrant.
+For all other retail theft charges the MDJ will merely mail a summons to appear for a preliminary hearing or summary trial.

 The Preliminary Arraignment is the first court date a defendant must attend.
 At the preliminary Arraignment the MDJ will set bail.
 If an arrest warrant has issued, this will occur prior to the preliminary hearing.
 If a preliminary hearing was scheduled via summons, the Preliminary Arraignment will occur simultaneous to the Preliminary Hearing.

 Formal Arraignment is the first court appearance in the Court of Common Pleas.
 The purpose of the Formal Arraignment is to inform defendants of certain rights they have and deadlines in their case.
-If negotiations have led to a favorable plea agreement in your case, a plea may be entered at this court date
+If negotiations by your retail theft attorney have led to a favorable plea agreement in your case, a plea may be entered at this court date

-Depending on the individual case, any of the following types of court hearings may occur after preliminary arraignment but before a trial:
+Depending on the individual retail theft case, any of the following types of court hearings may occur after preliminary arraignment but before a trial:

 • Diversionary Program Hearing – Diversionary Programs allow defendants a path through the criminal justice system that does not risk the chance of conviction.
 First time offenders may be eligible for the ARD program.
 Other defendant’s may be eligible for Mental Health Court regardless of whether they have prior convictions.